WAITING FOR ISON…

 The two most beautiful comets of recent times were both, sadly, hidden from my view as they were at their best and most active in the southern hemisphere’s sky.
 Comet McNaught had a tail that fanned across the sky like a peacock’s tail, but I never saw it like that, I just had a brie glimpse of it as a short, stub of light in a gap in the clouds on a typically wet and windy Cumbrian evening.
 And as for Comet Lovejoy, which rounded the Sun and srivived to put on a dazzling dislay in the southern sky, I only ever saw photographs of that.

-So when I heard earlier this year that a new comet, Comet PANSTARRS, was going to be visible in the northern sky in March 2013 I thought “Yes” Our turn!”
-Now, it seems that 2013 will be blessed with not just one but TWO bright naked eye comets, with Comet ISON following PANSTARRS seven months later.
-How bright it will get is anyone’s guess.
-And lots of people ARE guessing!
-Some suggest it might “just” be as bright as Hale-Bopp, while others are suggesting it will be many, many times brighter, perhaps even clearly visible in daylight!
-We can’t really know that yet, as comets are infamously and notoriously unpredictable and unreliable.
+So when I heard last year that a new comet, Comet PANSTARRS, was going to be visible in the northern sky in March 2013 I thought “Yes” Our turn!”
+Soon after that another comet, ISON, was discovered, and calculations showed it might – MIGHT – become very bright in the northern sky at the end of 2013.
+Some suggested it might “just” be as bright as Hale-Bopp, while others suggested it would be many, many times brighter, perhaps even brighter than the Full Moon and clearly visible in daylight!
+We have since worked out that it won’t get as bright as that, but there’s still a good chance it will be a very nice naked eye object by December.
+Of course, any predictions relating to comets and their brightnesses are just guesswork.
+We can’t really know in advance how bright ANY comet will get in, as comets are infamously and notoriously unpredictable and unreliable.
 I think it was American astronomer and writer David Levy who pointed out that comets are like cats – they have a tail, and do whatever they want.
 That just about sums them up!

-So… the bottom line… in a year’s time or so, there MIGHT be something *spectacular* just around the celestial corner, or there might be a crushing disappointment waiting in the wings.
+So… the bottom line… there MIGHT be something lovely just around the celestial corner – a naked eye comet – or there might be a crushing disappointment waiting in the wings.
 But it makes sense to prepare and look ahead now, and I hope this blog, and these charts, will help people do that.
 As the story of the comet debelops, and we get a clearer idea of just how amazing it will – or won’t – be I’ll write about that here too.

 By the way, important to say that these charts are for observers living in the northern hemisphere, specifically at mid- to high latitudes, because that’s where I live.
 If you live too far away from that area, they probably won’t be much use to you.
 But if you have access to an astronomy planetarium program you can easily generate your own charts.
 And Android phone users can download the SKY SAFARI app which already has Comet ISON in its database.